An entertaining and delightful story about a quirky misfit - a perfect light-hearted read during these difficult times.

 BY SARAH HAYWOOD

-We all definitely need some light-hearted relief during these difficult times, so the Den has chosen The Cactus this month for just that reason.
-If you enjoyed Eleanor Oliphant is Completely Fine and/or The Rosie Project, then we are sure you will enjoy this entertaining and delightful story about a quirky misfit.
+Is your book club looking for some light-hearted relief?
+If so the Den recommends The Cactus.
+Fans of Eleanor Oliphant is Completely Fine and/or The Rosie Project are sure you to enjoy this entertaining and delightful story about a quirky misfit.